ansys/grantami-bomanalytics/doc/source/api/compliance/index.rst

 :ref:`ref_grantami_bomanalytics_api_compliance_indicators`.
 An indicator is a collection of one or more legislations and a threshold.
 If a certain record directly or indirectly contains substances impacted by one of the specified legislations in an amount that exceeds the threshold, the record is not compliant with that indicator.
-For more infromation about possible results, see the definitions of the indicators.
+For more information about possible results, see the definitions of the indicators.

 The :ref:`ref_grantami_bomanalytics_api_compliance_bom` query accepts a Bill of Materials in Ansys Granta MI 1711 XML BoM format and returns the compliance status of the BoM based on the Granta MI records referenced by it.